 Fire-grilled Caesar Salad with Wild Alaskan Salmon

-The appeal of this beautiful, composed salad is in the unexpected flavors that develop when you heat up the grill!
-Feel free to add any other glorious summer vegetables that call out for your grill and certainly substitute halibut, prawns or scallops for the salmon.
-Enjoy!
+The appeal of this beautiful, composed salad is in the unexpected flavors that develop when you heat up the grill.

-- 2 small hearts of romaine, cut in half lengthwise (If they are large, use 1 romaine heart and quarter it) Add to list
+- 2 small hearts of romaine, cut in half lengthwise (If they are large, use 1 romaine heart, quartered) Add to list

-- Four 4-ounce wild Alaskan salmon fillets, skin on Add to list
+- 4 (4-ounce) wild Alaskan salmon fillets, skin on Add to list

 - 12 asparagus spears, tough ends removed Add to list